Palfrey House

 StatusActive

-Site Name HistoryThe site is named after John Gorham Palfrey, professor at Harvard Divinity School.Historical NotesPalfrey House was built in 1831 for John Gorham Palfrey, a clergyman, professor at Harvard Divinity School and U.S. Representative.
+Site Name HistoryThe site is named after John Gorham Palfrey, professor at Harvard Divinity School.Historical NotesPalfrey House was built in 1831 for John Gorham Palfrey, a clergyman, the first dean at Harvard Divinity School, and U.S. Representative.
 During World War I the building housed activities related to the United States Naval Radio School, which occupied a portion of Cambridge and Harvard's campus from 1917 to 1919.
 It was acquired by Harvard in 1919.
+Originally facing south, in 2003, Palfrey House was relocated to face north toward Hammond Street to accomodate the construction of the Northwest Building.
+Today it houses the Laboratory for Particle Physics and Cosmology.

 Additional Information